netdata/netdata/docs/why-netdata.md

 4.  [**Immediate results**](#immediate-results).
 Just install and use it.

 ### 1s granularity
-Any performance monitoring solution that does not go down to per second collection, and visualization of the data is useless.
+Any performance monitoring solution that does not go down to per-second collection and visualization of the data is useless.
 It makes you happy to have it, but it doesn't help you more than that, unfortunately.

 The world is going real-time, and today, response time affects the customer experience significantly, so SLAs are tighter than ever before.
 That's why high-resolution metrics are required to monitor and troubleshoot systems and applications effectively.